Learning Culture

 Without deadline-driven goals around learning, it’s easy to neglect the learning process.
 Deadlines create urgency and let employees know they’re responsible for learning.
 They also let employees know they won’t get in trouble for spending time on learning, as it’s a company priority.

-For example, rather than setting the goal, “Master Adobe Photoshop,” your can set up smaller goals like, “Complete course on light levels and curves,” and “Successfully use blending to combine two images.”
-These smaller goals work toward the overall goal but are far more tangible and easier to assign a deadline to.
+For example, rather than setting the goal, “Master Adobe Photoshop,” you can set up smaller goals like, “Complete course on light levels and curves,” and “Successfully use blending to combine two images.”
+These smaller goals work toward the overall plan but are far more tangible and easier to assign a deadline to.

 Related: Microlearning Examples and Techniques to Improve Employee Learning Outcomes